 To understand the donation fully, however, it’s important to understand it in context.
 Countybank donates intentionally with a strategy for helping its communities grow and prosper.

 “As a community bank, we realize we can’t just take from our communities,” Executive VP and COO Ken Harper said.
 “We have to participate in serving them as well — and we do.
 That probably gives us more of a sense of purpose than anything else.
 And we’re pretty proud of it.”

 Giving back to the communities it serves is integral to how Countybank approaches its business.
+And giving back has been especially important in 2020, as individuals and businesses navigate the COVID-19 pandemic.
+Throughout it all, Countybank has continued to demonstrate its community commitment.
 And that ongoing dedication to its area organizations and citizens has earned the bank our Editor’s Choice™ Award for Community Commitment.

 Supporting What Its Associates Are Most Passionate About

 Ken oversees the sales and production components of Countybank and its mortgage, insurance, trust, and investments areas.
 He has a clear view of the purpose behind all of the bank’s donations, and underlying each is a connection between the recipients of the support and the bank’s associates.